 The exploit takes advantage of a race condition in the Linux copy-on-write process that allows arbitrary data to be written to any file part of the operating system including read-only files.

 Naturally, attackers can utilize this capability to gain root access to a device by writing to key system files; numerous methods of success in achieving this goal can be found dispersed through the web.
 A good resource of examples is located at the Github Dirty Cow PoC Repository.

-One common method, for example, edits the /etc/passwd file to force change the root password to a nominated string.
+One PoC, for example, edits the /etc/passwd file to force change the root password to a nominated string.
 The user may then log into the shell using the newly set password.

-The remainder of this post will provide steps for using a basic implementation of the exploit which writes to a newly created read-only file.
-To test this proof of concept yourself begin by cloning the dirtycow repository of interest with the command given below.
+The remainder of this post will provide steps for running a basic implementation of the exploit which writes to a newly created read-only file.

 Next, modify your working directory and compile the source file.
 If you are running CentOS/RHEL 5 or 6 you will need to follow the same steps but instead compile the "pokemon.c" file due to the disability of "mem_write" in these Linux distributions.

 We will now create a new file with the string "1234567" and modify its file permissions to read-only for all users.

 Finally, we will run the exploit and attempt to modify the contents of our test file to the string "Success"; verify the modification with the "cat" command.